rydmike/flex_seed_scheme/README.md

 [![Pub Version](https://img.shields.io/pub/v/flex_seed_scheme?label=flex_seed_scheme&labelColor=333940&logo=dart)](https://pub.dev/packages/flex_seed_scheme) [![codecov](https://codecov.io/gh/rydmike/flex_seed_scheme/branch/master/graph/badge.svg?token=YFNVrvWAXw)](https://codecov.io/gh/rydmike/flex_seed_scheme) [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-# FlexSeedScheme
+# FlexSeedScheme (FSS)

 A more flexible and powerful version of Flutter's ColorScheme.fromSeed.

 Use this package like `ColorScheme.fromSeed` with the following additional capabilities:

 * Use separate key colors to generate seed-based tonal palettes for primary and optionally secondary, tertiary as well as error, neutral and neutral variant colors in `ColorScheme`.
 * Change the chroma limits and values used in the Material-3 default strategy for tonal palette generation in the new Google HCT (Hue-Chroma-Tone) color space.
+* Get access to new Material-3 design `ColorScheme` variants like `fidelity` and `monochrome` that do not yet exist in Flutter SDK (Flutter 3.22), but will arrive in later versions.
 * Change which tones in the generated core tonal palettes are used by which `ColorScheme` color.
 Changes are limited to the tones from correct core palette for each `ColorScheme` color, but any tone from it can be used.
 Going up or down one tone is often usable, in some cases even two.
-* When using the default tonal palette `FlexPaletteType.common` two additional tones, 5 and 98 are available.
-They can be used to offer more fidelity at the dark and light end of the tonal palettes, and can be mapped to `ColorScheme` colors when using custom tone mapping.
-Tone 98 was previously also available in the web-based [Material-3 Theme Builder](https://m3.material.io/theme-builder#/custom), but is no longer so, and is also not included in the [Material-3 design guide](https://m3.material.io/styles/color/the-color-system/key-colors-tones).
-The guide explicitly mentions thirteen tones and excludes tone 98.
-With **FlexSeedScheme** you can use **fifteen** tones, including 98 and 5.
-* For even more tones use `FlexPaletteType.extened` that gives access to all the new tones that are used in the revised Material design 3 for surfaces and fixed main color.
-These are not yet supported by the standard `ColorScheme` in Flutter 3.10, but are expected to arrive in later versions.
+* For more tones use `FlexPaletteType.extended`, that gives access to all the new tones that are used in revised Material-3 design for surfaces and fixed main color.
+These new tones are used and supported by the standard `ColorScheme` in Flutter 3.22 and later.
+It is recommended to use `FlexPaletteType.extended` if creating new custom FlexTones.
+In the package version 2.0.0 and later, `FlexPaletteType.extended` is the default palette type.
+The older palette type `FlexPaletteType.common` is still available for backwards compatibility, but should be avoided.

 ## Background